 Vets fees for teeth, gums and jaw disease was the sixth most claimed for, while a high number of claims for spavin and kissing spines means these conditions also appear in SEIB’s top 10 reasons for horse health insurance claims last year.

-Veterinary fees cover is the number one reason why owners take out horse insurance.
-Not everyone is in a position to be able to fund unexpected vet costs, which is why they trust their insurance provider to do it for them.
-In 2018, the most claimed-for condition by Petplan Equine policyholders was also gastric ulcers — the total amount of claims it paid out for veterinary fees in that year came to over £1 million.
+Going back a few years, the most claimed-for condition in 2018 by Petplan Equine policyholders was also gastric ulcers.
+The total amount of claims it paid out for veterinary fees in that year came to over £1 million.

 At KBIS, 53% of veterinary fees claims between 2016 and 2018 were related to lameness in horses, and one in four holders of its leisure and competition policies made a claim.